-Alex graduated from the Jackson School of Geosciences in May 2012 with a Master’s Degree in Geophysics.
+Alex graduated from the Jackson School of Geosciences in May 2012 with an M.S. in Geophysics.
 He began working at Devon Energy in September 2012.

 I work with geologists to find places that they want to drill using seismic data.
 We get seismic data by vibrating the ground and recording how the sound waves come back, and from that we can infer what happens in the subsurface.